alirios/RogueCaves/readme.md

 -----
 * ALife understands difference between solid and blocking objects when pathing.
 * ALife can mine.
-* Alife counts attacking as an event, doing away with the need for interrupts.
+* ALife counts attacking as an event, doing away with the need for interrupts.
 * A* tries to understand solid items.

 Previous Version: 4.6.2012A